seidels/sciphy-materials/figure_3/README.md

 3) Estimating one growth rate over the experiment, while co-estimating the sampling proportion.
 TODO

 Each analysis xml can be found under the `inference_output` directory.
+Each analysis can be run by running beast with the sciphy package installed:

+`beast -seed [seed] [analysis_xml]`

 # Generate alignment

-The 3 analyses use the same underlying data.
-To filter the data, located in `data`, pre-process it and generate the alignments, run the `pre_processing_scripts/run.sh` script.
+To generate the alignments underlying these analyses, please not that all analyses use the same set of alignments.
+This set can be generated as follows: To filter the data, located in `data`, pre-process it and generate the alignments, run the `pre_processing_scripts/run.sh` script.

 You can find the alignment under `pre_processed_data/1-alignment_seed1.txt`.